 How do I get started with training?

-We recognize that the hardest part of establishing a new routine is getting in the door.
-Our standing policy for all programs is that all new students try a free week of classes.
+We recognize that the hardest part of starting anything new is… actually starting.
+Our policy for all programs is: all new students must try a free week of classes.
 You may start your free week any time, simply go to our schedule page a register for a class.
 We also offer month long once a week intro classes, you can check those out here.
-The intention behind the free week is to offer a risk free opportunity to try things out.
-Pick a time and show up.
-If you drop us an email or give us a call, that’s helpful but not necessary.
+The intention behind the free week is to offer you a risk free opportunity to try things out.
+Pick a class, register and show up.
 Remember, wanting to train and talking about training won’t produce much in the way of results.
 Getting in and actually training will.
-We aim to make the process of starting training as straight forward as possible.
+We aim to make the process of starting as straight forward as possible.
 If you’re ready to register for a class and start your free week, here is the CrossFit schedule, here’s the Martial Arts schedule, and here’s the Kid’s schedule (for the kids, we do ask you fill out a form first.
 Go here to do that.)

 What if I don’t need a free week and I just want to sign up?

-We require all prospective students do the trial week.
-This way you can make sure the program works for you.
+We encourage all prospective students do a free week.
+Make sure the program works for you.
 Come in and see if you get along with the community.
 Make sure the classes fit in with the rest of your life schedule.
-Make sure the program fits your goals.
+See if the program fits your goals.
 Take the week to examine any transportation issues you might have getting to and from the school.
 We don’t want you giving us your money unless the training is going to work for you.

 Is there a specific class for beginners that I should start with?

-Check the schedule for classes that are marked “beginner”.
-If you can’t make these times, don’t worry – come in to any class on the schedule.
 We work hard to welcome beginners in all our classes.
 If you are nervous about jumping into class, you’re welcome to watch class to get an idea of what we do.
 We also offer intro series every month for most of our programs – check the events tab to see what’s available.

 What should I wear/bring to class?

 For the martial arts classes, it’s best to wear long pants and no shoes.
 If you have a pair of indoor training shoes, or a pair of grippy socks that you love, you are welcome to wear those.

 How do I sign my child up for classes?

 Fill out this form and we’ll let you know when you can come in and try a free week.
 If they are hesitant, have them watch a class and see if that makes them more comfortable.
-Some children jump right in, while others need to see what they are getting in to.
-Whatever the case, get them through the door and then ask them after the class if they enjoyed it (or if they watched, if they want to try it next time).
+Some children jump right in, while others need to see what they are getting into.
+Get them through the door and then ask them after the class if they enjoyed it (or if they watched, if they want to try it next time).
 If they say yes, great!
 Have them train for a week and if they are still excited, sign them up.
 If they say they didn’t like the class, that’s fine too!
-The primary function of the free week is to allow students to see if the class and the community is a good fit for them.
+The primary function of the free week is to allow students to see if the community is a good fit for them.

 I want to start but I’m having trouble getting myself there.
 What can I do?